The Home Stay

 On the inside

 A cheerful living room with a day bed, a curate collection of books and magazines, select board games and satellite television, in case the nights get a little too peaceful for you.
 The day room also has an attached powder room.
-The day bed doubles up as an extra bedroom for a fa by night, for a family.
+The day bed doubles up as an extra bedroom for kids or a single extra adult.

 The master bedroom includes an ensuite cloakroom and bathroom